sssolutiontec/open-source-catalog/index.md

 ### Contributing

+You can request for [Add new entry](https://github.com/sssolutiontec/open-source-catalog/issues/new?assignees=&labels=&template=aNewEntry.md&title=Add+new+entry){: target="_blank"} or [Update existing entry](https://github.com/sssolutiontec/open-source-catalog/issues/new?assignees=&labels=&template=aUpdateEntry.md&title=Update+existing+entry){: target="_blank"} on github.
-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/sssolutiontec/open-source-catalog#contributing).
+You can also make change in code and create pull request.
+Last but not least you can send use email on info@sssolutiontec.com Read more about sending email or becoming a contributor in [our GitHub repo](https://github.com/sssolutiontec/open-source-catalog#contributing).

 #### Thank you to the contributors of OSC!